Estate Planning in Flux: How to Adapt to Possible Gift Tax Exemption Change

 When it comes to your estate, careful planning is essential for distributing assets according to your wishes and potentially reducing estate taxes and other expenses.

-With the looming potential expiration of the enhanced estate and gift tax exemption introduced by the Tax Cuts and Jobs Act (TCJA), individuals and families must act swiftly to capture its benefits.
-Explore various strategies that can help you protect wealth, provide for loved ones, and achieve long-term financial goals.
+The recent election has brought attention to the looming expiration of the enhanced estate and gift tax exemption in the Tax Cuts and Jobs Act (TCJA).
+Individuals and families may still capture its benefits despite a potential reprieve.
+Even in the light of potential tax policy changes from a new administration, families should explore various strategies that can help protect wealth, provide for loved ones, and achieve long-term financial goals.

 Estate planning tips for estates under $14 million

-The TCJA doubled the lifetime exemption for estate and gift taxes, but this is set to expire at the end of 2025.
+The TCJA doubled the lifetime exemption for estate and gift taxes, but this could expire at the end of 2025.
 If the exemption drops, more estates will face increased taxes.

 Annual gifts